Granite: Physical properties

 The average density of granite is between 2.65 and 2.75 g/cm3, its compressive strength usually lies above 200 MPa (29,000 psi), and its viscosity near STP is 3–6·1020 Pa·s.

 The melting temperature of dry granite at ambient pressure is 1215–1260 °C; it is strongly reduced in the presence of water, down to 650 °C at a few hundred megapascals of pressure.

 Granite has poor primary permeability overall, but strong secondary permeability through cracks and fractures if they are present.

 Chemical composition

-A worldwide average of the chemical composition of granite, by weight percent, based on 2485 analyses:
+A worldwide average of the chemical composition of granite, by mass percent, based on 2485 analyses:

 The medium-grained equivalent of granite is microgranite.
 The extrusive igneous rock equivalent of granite is rhyolite.

 Occurrence

 Granitic rock is widely distributed throughout the continental crust.
 Much of it was intruded during the Precambrian age; it is the most abundant basement rock that underlies the relatively thin sedimentary veneer of the continents.
 Outcrops of granite tend to form tors, domes or bornhardts, and rounded massifs.
 Granites sometimes occur in circular depressions surrounded by a range of hills, formed by the metamorphic aureole or hornfels.
 Granite often occurs as relatively small, less than 100 km2 stock masses (stocks) and in batholiths that are often associated with orogenic mountain ranges.
 Small dikes of granitic composition called aplites are often associated with the margins of granitic intrusions.
 In some locations, very coarse-grained pegmatite masses occur with granite.